 What they wanted

-Our client, a pension provider for the metal and electricity industry.
-Together with IG&H, our client is developing technology for the pension administration to serve its two million clients.
+Our client - a pension provider for the metal and electricity industry-is developing technology for the pension administration to serve its two million clients.
 Our team is part of a big program to transform the whole IT landscape of the back office and interfaces to a diverse range of systems.
 When we started this project our main focus was to analyse the business wishes and deliver the right design for the IT-system.
 First, we had -what we called the ‘Masterdesign phase’- in which we did a deep dive into the business processes, the architectural principles and application landscape and challenged this architecture.
 In this phase we also started a documentation of how the system would look in the end phase: we described functionality and processes, object model, services and interfaces.

 What we did